ads40/bare_metal_programming/content/_index.md

 The purpose of these writings is to document a learning path and to try to uncover as much of the underlying assumptions and required knowledge as possible.
-The layers of abstraction are what makes modern computing possible, but also challenging to get one's head around, especially at the start.
+The towering stack of layers of abstraction is what makes modern computing possible, but this is also what makes it quite challenging to get one's head around at the start.

 ## Content